 By examining the full Medicaid population, we found that FFS enrollment decreased over time, which is what the State desired.
 Overall, the percentage of individuals staying in the same health plan decreased over time, except for the rate in the NYSoH population.
 The overall rate of auto-assignment at MMC enrollment start decreased slightly, largely driven by a lower rate in the NYSoH population than that in the WMS population.
-From the State's perspective, shortening the duration in FFS, staying with the same plan over time, and reducing the autoassignment are desirable.
+From the State's perspective, shortening the duration in FFS, staying with the same plan over time, and reducing the auto-assignment are desirable.
 Continuous enrollment in MMC and with the same plan make the Medicaid budget more predictable because health plans are paid on a capitation basis, and, during the transition between plans, individuals are often enrolled in FFS.
 State MMC plans may be better at care coordination and management than the FFS system.
+The trends during the earlier years (2012-2016) continued into the later years (2017-2018) that were part of the most recent demonstration period.